directvt/vtm/doc/architecture.md

         - 0x8001: Clipboard-paste block start (INPUT_RECORD begin mark).
 Subsequent KEY_EVENT records are read until the INPUT_RECORD end mark appears, and then a whole block of chars is forwarded to the clipboard event channel.
         - 0x8002: Clipboard-paste block end (INPUT_RECORD end mark).
 - Window system-defined messages
-    - WM_CREATE: Event is forwarded to the clipboard event channel.
+    - WM_CREATE event is forwarded to the clipboard event channel.
-    - WM_CLIPBOARDUPDATE: Event is forwarded to the clipboard event channel.
+    - WM_CLIPBOARDUPDATE events are forwarded to the clipboard event channel.
-    - WM_ENDSESSION
+    - WM_ENDSESSION event is interpreted using its sub-parameter's value:
         - ENDSESSION_CLOSEAPP: Register CTRL_CLOSE_EVENT signal.
         - ENDSESSION_LOGOFF: Register CTRL_LOGOFF_EVENT signal.
         - any other non-zero: Register CTRL_SHUTDOWN_EVENT signal.
 - Operating system signals
-    - CTRL_C_EVENT: Event is tied to the `Ctrl+C` keys pressed, and forwarded to the keyboard event channel.
+    - CTRL_C_EVENT events are form the `Ctrl+C` key pressed event stream forwarded to the keyboard event channel.
-    - CTRL_BREAK_EVENT: Event is tied to the `Ctrl+Break` keys pressed, and forwarded to the keyboard event channel.
+    - CTRL_BREAK_EVENT events are form the `Ctrl+Break` key pressed event stream forwarded to the keyboard event channel.
-    - CTRL_CLOSE_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - CTRL_CLOSE_EVENT event is forwarded to the shutdown event channel to perform graceful exit.
-    - CTRL_LOGOFF_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - CTRL_LOGOFF_EVENT event is forwarded to the shutdown event channel to perform graceful exit.
-    - CTRL_SHUTDOWN_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
+    - CTRL_SHUTDOWN_EVENT event is forwarded to the shutdown event channel to perform graceful exit.

 ### Output

-The binary render received for output from the server side is converted by the client side into a format suitable for the type of console being used.
+The binary render stream received from the server side to output by the client side is converted to the format suitable for the console being used to output.
 The console type is detected at startup and can be one of the following:
 - VT Terminal with truecolor support
 - VT Terminal with 256-color support (Apple Terminal)
 - VT Terminal with 16-color support (Linux VGA Console, 16-color terminals)